 Cost Transfers for Sponsored Projects

-A cost transfer is any transfer of an expense involving a sponsored project via an Inter-Department Invoice Voucher.
+A cost transfer is any transfer of an expense involving a sponsored project via a Journal Voucher.
 Institutions receiving federal funds are potential subject to audit disallowances without sufficient control and documentation of cost transfers.

 Allowable Types of Transfers

 A Journal Voucher may sometimes be necessary to:

 - Correct bookkeeping or clerical errors in original charges within 90 days of the error with appropriate explanation of the error

 - Properly allocate costs to the appropriate accounts using a verifiable and reasonable method in accordance with cost accounting principles